cclephan/PenPlotter/README.md

 The parsing file would open the respective HPGL file and convert the HPGL coordinates into two rotational commands that are inputted into the closed loop controller file.
 HPGL coordiantes were provided in X and Y coordinates, these were converted to Polar Coordiantes using Trigonometry.
 The radial coordinate was then converted to a second theta coordinate for the motor driving the radial motion.

-The servo driver file was also new and (Christian pls help idk what else to say about it)
+The servo driver file was also new and included creating a timer, timer channel, and two functions which applied a PWM signal turning the servo motor so the pen is either up or down.

 Our Task Diagram for the whole system can be seen in the Doxygen page.
 Some of the organization for the tasks have changed since the proposal, but this was due to hardware and time limitations.